top of page

 Here’s our confession:

-Our real goal was to foster community - a community of musicians who had enough repertoire in common that they could enjoy playing music together inside Vermont and elsewhere.
+Our real goal was to foster community - a community of musicians who had enough repertoire in common that they could enjoy playing music together inside Vermont and also throughout the world.

 And we had another quiet goal: to pass on the concept that playing traditional music is about much more than just accumulating repertoire.